Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Introduction

-Hereditary UFCs also allow for a second graphical calculation of the plus construction using groupoid colored graphs.
-This generalizes the construction for FCs using groupoid colored trees of \cite{feynmanrep}, see \S\ref{par:graph}.
-The graphical language used is the groupoid extension of the one used in \cite{feynman}, which is grounded in the graph category introduced in \cite{BorMan}.
-This is reviewed in the appendix \ref{par:graph}.
+Finally, we give a graphical version of the plus construction for UFCs \S\ref{sec:graphical-plus-construction}.
+The graphical language used is the groupoid extension of the one used in \cite{feynman}, which is grounded in the graph category introduced in \cite{BorMan}, given by graphs with groupoid colored edges.
+This relates UFCs to groupoid colored properads.
+The graph combinatorics should be of independent interest.
+In the case of FCs, we recover the construction via groupoid colored trees of \cite{feynmanrep}.
 In this graphical description as well as in the string picture, the role of the units in leveling the graphs becomes apparent.
 The non--decorated groupoid colored graphs are also at the heart of Koszul duality \cite{KW2}.

-The plus constructions naturally produces Feynman categories.
-This explains why there is a Feynman category for props, as this FC is obtained via the plus construction for cospans.
-It also explains why props are a plethysm monoids.
-For the localized version the main result is that the $\M^+$ for a hereditary UFC yields Feynman category.
-This complements the previous result that the plus construction of Feynman category is again a Feynman category.
-For example, it explains why there is a Feynman category for properads: it is the localized plus construction for cospans.
-This is the plus construction of a hereditary UFC and not a Feynman category.
-Thus, ``plus'' is a kind of stabilization.
+The main result is Theorem \ref{thm:graphs}, which shows that graphical versions are equivalent to the ones defined by generators and relations.
+This is what allows us to make contact with the previously existing plus constructions and prove that the new plus constructions are an extension of the known ones built from first principles.